-The school that the student is enrolled and attending on 28 February 2018 is the school that should process and receive the CSEF payment.
+The school that the student is enrolled and attending on the 28 February census date is the school that must process and receive the CSEF payment.

-In the government sector, a funds transfer would typically require the initiating school to create a CASES21 Family Payment and then arrange for the unspent portion to be transferred to the new school via a bank transfer or cheque payment.
-For more information, see:
+In government schools, a funds transfer would usually require the initiating school to create a CASES21 Family Payment and then arrange for the unspent portion to be transferred to the new school via a bank transfer or cheque payment.
+For more information, see the

 However, if the unspent portion is of a minimal amount, the schools may agree that the funds are not transferred as long as the new school commits to provide the student with assistance to the value of the unspent amount.